JHenneberg/fortran-oeis/README.md

 ```0, 10, 25, 39, 77, 679, 6788, 68889, 2677889, 26888999, 3778888999, 277777788888899```

 More information on https://oeis.org/A003001

+It is conjectured that there is no base-10 number with persistence greater than 11, but no proof exists.
 ## Additive Persistence
 Smallest number of additive persistence n.

 ```0, 10, 19, 199, 19999999999999999999999```

 More information on https://oeis.org/A006050
+## Strategy
+- decending order
+-